Call of Duty: World at War: Synopsis

-Plot

-American Campaign
+American campaign

-On Makin Island in August 1942, Private Miller witnesses the torture and execution of his squad of Marines by Japanese forces, before he is rescued by another squad, led by Corporal Roebuck and Sergeant Sullivan.
-They begin the Makin Island raid, assaulting Japanese positions on the island.
-Two years later, the squad participates in the Battle of Peleliu.
-After breaking through the Japanese lines on the beach, they destroy two Type 97 Chi-Ha tanks with rocket strikes.
-Sullivan is fatally stabbed by a Japanese officer with a gunto, and Roebuck is promoted to Sergeant.
-The squad make their way through the Peleliu swamps to assault a Japanese-held airfield to disable anti-aircraft guns.
+In August 1942, U.S. Marine Private C. Miller of the 1st Marine Division witnesses the torture and execution of his squad on Makin Island by the Imperial Japanese Army before he is rescued by a squad of Marine Raiders, led by Corporal Roebuck (Kiefer Sutherland) and Sergeant Tom Sullivan (Chris Fries), who then begin assaulting Japanese positions on the island.
+In September 1944, the squad participates in the Battle of Peleliu, now joined by Private Polonsky (Aaron Stanford).
+After breaking through the Japanese lines on the beach, Sullivan is fatally stabbed by a Japanese officer, and Roebuck is promoted to sergeant.
+The squad make their way through a swamp to capture an airfield to disable anti-aircraft guns.
 After pushing further inland, the squad take out enemy mortar crews so their tanks can proceed inland.
-They proceed through tunnels to attack the artillery-filled Point, allowing American ships to advance, and Peleliu falls into American hands.
+They proceed through the jungle to attack a Japanese artillery position, allowing American ships to advance, and Peleliu falls into American hands.

-As preparations for the Battle of Okinawa are made, Petty Officer Locke, in a PBY Catalina flying boat, takes part in a raid on merchant ships.
-Meanwhile, Task Force 58 of the US 5th Fleet is attacked as part of Operation Ten-Go.
-Locke's crew works to rescue as many American sailors as possible by fighting off Japanese naval PT boats and Zeroes.
-A sudden attack from a squadron of Vought F4U-1Cs drives off the remaining Zeroes.
+In April 1945, U.S. Navy Petty Officer Locke, in a PBY Catalina, takes part in a raid on Japanese merchant ships before being diverted to assist Task Force 58 of the U.S. Fifth Fleet, who are being attacked as part of Operation Ten-Go.
+Locke's crew works to rescue American sailors while fighting off Imperial Japanese Navy torpedo boats and Zeroes.
+They themselves are saved by a squadron of Vought F4U-1Cs that drive off the remaining Zeroes just as the damaged Catalina runs out of ammunition.

-Miller's squad assaults a Japanese position on Okinawa, clearing out machine gun bunkers to allow American tanks to progress.
-With the battle almost won, the Americans storm Shuri Castle amidst mortar shellings.
-Several Japanese soldiers appear to surrender, but reveal concealed grenades when Roebuck and Private Polonsky search them; at this point, Miller is presented with the choice of saving either Roebuck or Polonsky (at the end of the mission, the soldier saved gives Miller the other soldier’s dog tags).
-More American troops arrive to help engage the remaining Japanese soldiers in the castle.
-After air strikes are called in, the Americans take Shuri Castle, crushing the last bastion of Japanese resistance on Okinawa.
+In May 1945, Miller's squad assaults a Japanese position on Okinawa, clearing out machine gun bunkers to allow American tanks to progress.
+With the battle almost won, the Americans storm Shuri Castle.
+Several Japanese soldiers appear to surrender, but reveal concealed grenades when Roebuck and Polonsky attempt to search them; Miller is presented with the choice of saving either Roebuck or Polonsky.
+The American troops engage the remaining Japanese soldiers and after air strikes are called in, Shuri Castle is captured, crushing the last bastion of Japanese resistance on Okinawa.
+The saved marine gives Miller the dog tags of the one who was killed.